 - Download the MA PFML workplace poster in English and any other languages applicable to their workforce and post them at their worksites in conspicuous places by September 30, 2019.

 - Send out individual written notices to all current employees and 1099 contractors in each worker’s primary language no later than September 30, 2019 (extended from June 30).

 - Update onboarding documentation to include the written MA PFML notice so that new hires receive the required PFML information within 30 days of hire.

-- Review MA paid leave benefit requirements and contemplate whether they wish to pursue a private plan offering and apply for an exemption from making contributions by the December 20, 2019 deadline OR if they intend to provide the required coverage through the MA PFML state program.
+- Review MA paid leave benefit requirements and decide whether they want to pursue a private plan offering or provide the required coverage through the state program.

 - Educate and inform their respective payroll department/ payroll vendor or their coverage decision.
-If maintaining state coverage, advise payroll department/vendor to initiate the employee payroll withholdings for PFML contributions starting October 1.
-If approved for private plan exemption, advise payroll department/vendor accordingly, that the payroll withholdings for PFML contributions will not be required until the plan effective date of 01/01/2021.
+If maintaining state coverage, advise payroll department/vendor to initiate the employee payroll withholdings for PFML contributions starting October 1, 2019.
+If approved for a private plan exemption, advise payroll department/vendor accordingly, that the payroll withholdings for PFML contributions will not be required until the plan effective date of January 2, 2021.

 What Guardian is Doing